Frequently Asked Questions

 Is the BLS class a CPR class?

 BLS Classes are all considered CPR/AED classes and they are all geared at professionals that have a duty to respond to medical emergencies.
 There is no such thing as a BLS class that is not CPR/AED.
+You are NOT required to be a medical professional to take a BLS class.

 What's the difference between a BLS class and a regular CPR class?